2004 Russian presidential election

 Presidential elections were held in Russia on 14 March 2004.
 Incumbent President Vladimir Putin was seeking a second full four-year term.
 It was a landslide victory for Putin, who was re-elected with 72% of the vote.

+This was the last Russian presidential election that was internationally considered free and fair.

 Candidates

 Registered candidates

 Candidates are listed in the order they appear on the ballot paper (alphabetical order in Russian).